iavr/xio/README.md

 ## Installation

 No installation is needed.

-For each supported language, `xio` is an independent library.
-What is common is only the identical binary format and the similar but not indentical syntax.

 `xio/c++` is a template-only library, so requires no building.
 To use it, just `#include <xio>` and compile with `-I/path/to/xio/c++`.